 - O HTML (Hypertext Markup Language) is a key language with which all websites are built. - O You can add pictures, videos, and other media to your website using HTML code. - O CSS (Cascading Style Sheets) is a language that is used together with HTML code.
-CSS code changes the way things on websites look (e.g. colour, size, position, etc.).
+CSS code changes the way things on website look (for example, colour, size, position, etc.).